SkarletA/Execises_Js/README.md

 # Execises_Js
-Resolution of javascript exercises to practice logic
+Resolution of javascript exercises to improve programming logic